metio/terraform-provider-k8s/docs/data-sources/extensions_istio_io_wasm_plugin_v1alpha1_manifest.md

 Optional:

-- `mode` (String) Criteria for selecting traffic by their direction.
+- `mode` (String) Criteria for selecting traffic by their direction.Valid Options: CLIENT, SERVER, CLIENT_AND_SERVER
 - `ports` (Attributes List) Criteria for selecting traffic by their destination port. (see [below for nested schema](#nestedatt--spec--match--ports))

 <a id="nestedatt--spec--match--ports"></a>
 ### Nested Schema for `spec.match.ports`

-Optional:
+Required:

 - `number` (Number)